daac-tools/daachorse/README.md

 ### Finding non-overlapped occurrences with leftmost-first matching

-If you want to find the the earliest registered pattern among ones starting from the search position, use `leftmost_find_iter()` with specifying `MatchKind::LeftmostFirst`.
+If you want to find the earliest registered pattern among ones starting from the search position, use `leftmost_find_iter()` with specifying `MatchKind::LeftmostFirst`.

-This is so-called *the leftmost first match*, a bit tricky search option that is also supported in the [aho-corasick](https://github.com/BurntSushi/aho-corasick) crate.
-For example, in the following code,
-`ab` is reported because it is the earliest registered one.
+This is the so-called *leftmost first match*, a tricky search option supported in the [aho-corasick](https://github.com/BurntSushi/aho-corasick) crate.
+For example, in the following code, `ab` is reported because it is the earliest registered one.

 ```rust
 use daachorse::{DoubleArrayAhoCorasickBuilder, MatchKind};